 Not eating–or growing–microgreens yet?
 Then you’re missing out on a seriously easy way to increase your nutrient intake.
-Researchers from the U.S. Department of Agriculture and the University of Maryland found that leaves from microgreens had more nutrients than the mature leaves of the same plants.
+Researchers from the U.S. Department of Agriculture and the University of Maryland found that leaves from microgreens had more nutrients than the mature leaves of the same plants, and often have intense flavor too.
 Better yet?
 You can grow your own microgreens.
 Let’s take a look at what they are and how you can introduce them to your own garden…and diet.

 What are microgreens?